mitsuaki1987/sctk/docs/en/program.rst

 laddxc        0 or 1    0               Specify the approximation used in the calculation of
                                         screened Coulomb interaction.
 0 : RPA, 1: Adiabatic LDA.
 lsf           0 or 1    0               Whether the spin-fluctuation is computed (1) or not (0)
-ecutwfc       Real      Same as pw.x_   Cutoff of plane waves for the polarization function.
+ecutfock      Real      Same as pw.x_   Cutoff of plane waves for the polarization function.
 [Ry]. nq1, nq2, nq3 Positive  Same as         The :math:`{\bf k}` mesh of the Kohn-Sham orbitals.
               integer   :math:`{\bf k}` It must be the same as the :ref:`twingrid` input. mesh of a2Fsave